Council tax - where the money goes

 |Authority||18 - 19 £||17 - 18 £||Increase £||Increase %|

 The bulk of the money goes to Devon County Council who fund schools, highways and social services.
-West Devon Borough Council only take 12.5% of the total a band D household will pay in council tax for 2016 / 2017 despite providing essential services such as refuse collection, planning and Environmental Health.
+West Devon Borough Council only take 12.3% of the total a band D household will pay in council tax for 2017 / 2018.
+They provide essential services such as refuse collection, planning and Environmental Health.
 The West Devon Bourough Council rise increase of 2.34% in council tax this year does not seem to bad until one realises that they have started charging a separate £40 a year fee for the garden waste service.

-The amount each Lydford household has to pay towards the parish council precept has fallen for 2016 / 2017 as it did in 2015 / 2016 but only by £0.56.
-The key point about the LPC precept this year is not that it has risen or fallen but that at £33.52 per band D household it continues to be poor value.
+The amount each Lydford household has to pay towards the parish council precept has risen for 2017 / 2018 but only by £0.06.
+The key point about the LPC precept this year is not that it has risen or fallen but that at £33.58 per band D household it continues to be poor value.

 Lydford Parish Council no longer contribute to the cost of the public conveniences.
-Grass cutting is one tangible service provided and this year they will contribute towards the playground as well.
+Grass cutting is one of the few tangible services provided.
 In a typical year almost all of the money goes on administration and running costs.

-Some of the precept goes in grants to other organisations including charities.
-Even here there are questions over the need for some of these grants.
+Some of the precept is passed on to other organisations including charities.
+Even here there are questions over the need for some grants.
 Over the past few years 'grants' has been the second largest category of expenditure.
 The Clerk's salary is the largest category.

 In 2011/2012 the budget for grants was £200.
 For 2018/2019 and for the previous two years it has been £1,000.
 Should so much go to charity?
 This goes to the heart of what a council is for.
 One view is that councils (parish, borough or county) are there to provide essential services that cannot or would not be provided by the private sector, although not everyone will agree with that.